A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Motivation

-In this paper, we propose a modification of the BYM2 prior\cite{BYM2} that is able to identify areas with outlying disease risks, after accounting for the effect of covariates.
-A scale mixture is introduced in the variance of the BYM2 model as in Congdon\cite{Congdon}.
-The proposed model keeps the appealing property of parameter interpretation while capturing and identifying potentially outlying areas.
-This paper is organised as follows: Section \ref{sec:Model} describes the proposed model with the proposed decomposition of the latent effects.
-A simulation study showcases the performance of the proposed model in section \ref{sec:Analyses} under different scenarios.
+The main aim of this paper is to propose a method to accommodate and identify outlying areas, following a single step inference procedure.
+We propose a modification of the BYM2 prior \textcolor{black}{(\ref{eq:BYM2})} that is able to identify outlying areas, after accounting for the effect of covariates.
+A scale mixture is introduced in the BYM2 model.
+The proposed model keeps the appealing property of parameter interpretation while capturing potentially outlying areas and allowing the neighbouring outlying areas to borrow strength from each other.
+Areas may be outliers with respect to the whole region of interest, namely areas with extreme disease risks; or with respect to their neighbours, termed spatial outliers.
+Throughout, the term ``outlier" refers to both types of outliers: extremes and spatial outliers.
+This paper is organised as follows: Section \ref{sec:Model} describes the proposed model, then a simulation study showcases the performance of the proposed model in section \ref{sec:Analyses}.
 Additionally, the application of the proposed model to the data presented in section \ref{sec:Motivation} from the 2015-2016 Zika epidemic in the 160 neighbourhoods of Rio de Janeiro is shown in section \ref{sec:Analyses}.
-We conclude by a discussion in section \ref{sec:Discussion}.
+Section \ref{sec:Discussion} concludes with a discussion.